soelmicheletti/multiomics-integration/README.md

 ### [GLUE](https://www.nature.com/articles/s41587-022-01284-4)

-(Graph) variational autoencoders to obtain a common low-dimensional embedding from cells in different omics.
-The key ideas are: encoder/ decoder to allow reconstruction, prior information from a knowledge graph to ensure that similar cells are mapped to similar embedding, and an additional decoder trained adversarially so that different omics have a common semantic.
+(Graph) variational autoencoders to obtain meaningful low-dimensional embedding from cells in different omics.
+The key ideas are: encoder/ decoder to allow reconstruction, prior information from a knowledge graph to ensure that similar cells are mapped to similar embeddings, and an additional decoder trained adversarially so that different omics have a common semantic.
 [Here](/documents/GLUE.pdf) a formal derivation of the loss function.